FAQs

 When should I begin working with Insight College Counseling?

 The process of planning for college applications is one that varies by student.
-While the majority of students will choose to begin working with Insight College Counseling during 11th grade, we also offer options for students in 9th or 10th grade who are looking for additional support with course scheduling, extracurricular planning, summer programming, or testing strategies.
-We will create a timeline for students that is customized to when we begin working together.
-If space is available, we will take on new 12th grade students with a focus on application support only.
+While the majority of students will choose to begin working with Insight College Counseling during 10th or 11th grade, we also offer options for students in 9th grade who are looking for additional support with course scheduling, extracurricular planning, or summer programming.
+Together, we will create a timeline for the student that is customized to how early we begin working together.
+If space is available, new 12th grade students will be accepted with a focus on application support only.

 Can you guarantee that I will be admitted to my first choice college?

 No. Like any counselor, independent college counselors cannot guarantee admission to any school or program.
 Our goal is to work closely with the student to create a competitive application that highlights their strengths.
-We will also partner to create a balanced college list that fits the student’s hopes and needs.
+This is why it is important to create a balanced college list that fits the student’s hopes and needs.

-Insight College Counseling offers several comprehensive packages based on when we begin working with you.
-Contact us if you are interested in learning more about the pricing of these options.
+For most families, Insight College Counseling provides services through a fixed-price plan.
+Limited hourly appointments are also available.
+Fees will vary based on the plan you choose and the services included.
+Contact me if you are interested in learning more about the pricing of these options.